CPS2018/Simulation_F651/Readme.md

 9. Connect the `src/Firmware` folder with your `catkin_ws/src` folder by typing `sudo ln -s ~/src/Firmware ~/catkin_ws/src` in your terminal
 10. Go to your `catkin_ws/src` folder (`cd ~/catkin_ws/src`) and build it by typing `catkin build` in the terminal.
 11. `source devel/setup.bash`
+12. Now do the folliwing to configure your ROS environment
-12. Copy and paste this into your terminal `roscd; cd ..; cd src/Firmware make posix_sitl_default source ~/catkin_ws/devel/setup.bash source Tools/setup_gazebo.bash $(pwd) $(pwd)/build_posix_sitl_default
+ 1. `roscd; cd ..; cd src/Firmware
+make posix_sitl_default
+source ~/catkin_ws/devel/setup.bash
+source Tools/setup_gazebo.bash $(pwd) $(pwd)/build_posix_sitl_default